Open Source · AI-Era Portfolio

 w=15

 Following Metcalfe's Law, value scales with the square of participants.
-Every new user makes the network more valuable for all existing users, creating a self-reinforcing growth loop that competitors must overcome at the same scale — an enormous structural disadvantage for any challenger.
+Every new user makes the network more valuable for all existing users — an enormous structural disadvantage for any challenger.

 iMessage / AirDrop ecosystemBitcoin liquidity depthSolana developer ecosystem